Submissions

 Key words

-A short list of keywords or phrases should be included immediately after the abstract as index words.
+A short list of keywords or phrases should be included immediately after the abstract for indexing purpose.
 In general, 3-8 keywords are recommended, and main keywords should be from the article title.
-These words or phrases are used for indexing by IJABE and other indexing services.
 Choose keywords that reflect the content of your article.
 Note that words in the title are not searchable as keywords unless they are also included in the keyword list.

 Article Notes